 Glucagon-like peptide-1 (GLP-1) is a hormone released by the lower GI tract every time you eat.
 This hormone:

 GLP-1 drugs are not recommended for people with a personal or family history of medullary thyroid cancer or multiple endocrine neoplasia 2A or 2B.
 Since GLP-1 drugs slow gastric emptying, they shouldn’t be used in people with gastroparesis.
-Make sure your care provider is aware of your medical history and any other drugs you may be taking.
+Because it is not clear that GLP-1 drugs are safe to take during pregnancy, women should stop these medications at least 2 months before trying to become pregnant or notify their doctor immediately if they become pregnant while taking these medications.

 Research finds that GLP-1 drugs can reduce blood pressure and inflammation in the blood vessels.
 They even cut the risk of major cardiovascular events like stroke and heart attack in people with type 2 diabetes and people with obesity.